kupehtci/DOCUMENTATION/REACT/React.md

 For creating a React application with TypeScript language and Vite as project scaffolder (The most recommended):

-Using vite:
+**Option 1**: Using vite:
 ```bash
 npm create vite@latest
 ````

-And then select: React -> TypeScript / TypeScript + React Compiler / TypeScript + SWC ->
+And then select: React -> TypeScript / TypeScript + React Compiler / TypeScript + SWC and other options according to your preference.

-Using React's Create React app:
+**Option 2**: Using React's Create React app:
 ```bash
 npx create-react-app {name}
 ```

 * **name** for the application and cannot contain capital letters.
-*